Posts

 Image

-This is from the Telegraph April 7th 1965 and now the talk back station as it is the only commercial one here in Brisbane 4BC was one of the top radio stations in Brisbane at the time in the 60's which among their disc jockeys was Bert "Birdbrain" Robertson who had been with the station since 1954 was on Monday to Friday frpm 12 noon until 2.30pm.
+This is from the Telegraph January 19th 1965 and now the talk back station as it is the only commercial one here in Brisbane 4BC was one of the top music radio stations at the time in the 60's which among their disc jockeys was Geoff Atkinson who had been with the station since 1958 who was also hosting the QTQ 9 music TV Show Teen Beat was on Monday to Friday from 4pm until 7pm playing the latest records which was out at that time.

 Image